vasolodkov/paid-till/README.md

-# Simple sh scripts to check paid-till parameter  in zabbix
+# Simple zabbix template and sh scripts to check paid-till parameter

   - Change ip and port in proxy
   - Put script to /usr/lib/zabbix/externalscripts/ or similar